-Your questions about our street, telephone and door-to-door fundraisers
+Your questions about our face-to-face and telephone fundraisers

-Why do you use people on the street or knocking on doors to raise funds for the British Red Cross?
+Why do you use face-to-face fundraisers to raise funds for the British Red Cross?

-Hundreds of thousands of people choose to support us in this way and, each month, their gifts provide an invaluable lifeline to people facing a crisis.
+Hundreds of thousands of people have chosen to support us in this way and, each month, their gifts provide an invaluable lifeline to people facing a crisis.

 Do you have a comment about one of our fundraisers?
 Contact us on 0300 456 1155.

 How do you keep the public and your fundraisers safe?

 We expect the highest standards from our fundraisers and provide them with bespoke training to ensure they are interacting with the public in the best way.

 We monitor our fundraising campaigns closely to ensure that our fundraisers adhere to the Code of Fundraising practice as set out by the Fundraising Regulator, the door-to-door fundraising rulebook as set out by the Chartered Institute of Fundraising, and all relevant legislation.

 Since the height of the Covid-19 pandemic, we have continuously monitored the situation, working closely with our fundraising partners to ensure both fundraisers and the public are kept as safe as possible.
 We continue to follow Government and industry guidelines and will make necessary adjustments if required.